Cray-HPE/docs-csm/upgrade/1.2/Stage_0_Prerequisites.md

 Both NCNs and their BMCs require their roles to be set to `Management` in HSM for locking purposes.
 This is done automatically for NCNs but manually for their BMCs.
 For BMCs, this role may not have been set during the previous installation.

-1. Run the following command to ensure that the roles are properly set.
+1. Ensure that the roles in HSM are properly set.

     ```bash
     ncn-m001# cray hsm state components bulkRole update --role Management --component-ids \